pablolafontaine/personal-website/pages/posts/wsl-arch.md

 tags: "WSL, Linux, Productivity"
 ---

 **Windows Subsystem for Linux 2** (WSL 2) allows you to install a Linux Distribution and run Linux binaries natively on Windows; all through the command line.
-A full Linux kernal in a managed VM without the need for large overhead from a full VM, nor the annoyance of having to dual-boot?
+A full Linux kernel in a managed VM without the need for large overhead from a full VM, nor the annoyance of having to dual-boot?
 Sounds too good to be true!
 Thankfully, it isn't.
 Furthermore, it's rather easy to set up. 🙂

 &nbsp;